 It can now be used to cook meals (by people with the necessary certificate).

-The next Project we are undertaking is the upgrading of the internal fabric of the Church.
+The Project we have undertaken is the upgrading of the internal fabric of the Church.
 This includes painting the building, replacing the old lighting with modern new efficient lights and adding a modern Audio Visual system